evo3cx/notes/2019/11-03-big-o-notation.md

 i try to make it simplier:
 - O(n2) will ask question to every students about every other student about the pen
 - O(n) i only ask one person with one question if they doesnt know i move to next student
-- O(log n) i dont look like some idiot asking every student, so i will divide them become half and repeat until only one person on this group
+- O(log n) i dont look like some idiot asking every student, so i will divide them become half and repeat until found my pen and the worst case i need to repeat it until only one person in this group